Arena Football League: Players compensation

 The increased salaries were a major factor in the decision to go dormant for the 2009 season, after failed attempts by the owners to cancel the CBA, as several teams reported losing $2 million a year.
 It was believed that they were hoping for a plan similar to one used by the af2, which operated as a single-tax entity, or launching a new 11-man outdoor development league called the United National Gridiron League to replace the recently defunct NFL Europe.
 When the af2 took over as the new AFL and relaunched in 2010, players were paid $400 per game, similar to the af2.
 Three players on each team were eligible for designation as a "franchise" player, and received a salary of $1,000 per game.
 The league also offered financial aid for housing and meal expenses.

 In 2012, the players formed a new union called the "Arena Football League Players Union" (AFLPU), and signed a new CBA that stated that all players would be paid equally: $830 per game for a "veteran" player and $775 for "rookies" plus a housing plan and three meals a day, with quarterbacks earning an extra $250 per start.
 The salary would increase gradually to $925 and $870 (respectively) until 2017, the last year of the CBA.
 In the last CBA, a new salary cap was put in place ($438,480) with a salary "floor" of $340,000 for a 14-game season, and a $501,120 cap with a $388,576 floor for a 16-game season.
-Players signed one-year contracts, as veteran "compensation range" was $1,100–$1,455 per game, while rookies earned between $650 to $1,000 a game.
-The AFL filed for bankruptcy after the second year of the four-year agreement.
+Players signed one-year contracts, as veteran "compensation range" was $1,100–1,455 per game, while rookies earned between $650 and $1,000 a game.
+In addition, player could earn up to $1,000 every year for local business appearances, while per-diem allowance were $41-a-day.
+In case of a mid-season trade players would have got $500 for moving costs.

 Accusation of mismanagement and unpaid bills

-In recent years, the AFL's entity ownership, Arena Football One, LLC, had been at the center of much controversy over mismanagement of franchises, unpaid bills and several lawsuits against them.
+In the late 2010s the AFL's entity ownership, Arena Football One, LLC, had been at the center of much controversy over mismanagement of franchises, unpaid bills and several lawsuits against them.

 Jerry Kurz lawsuit

 On July 21, 2016, league co-founder, former commissioner and president Jerry Kurz filed a class action lawsuit against Arena Football One, LLC, and his successor as commissioner, Scott Butera, for what was deemed "breach of contract" after his effective demotion and subsequent firing following the 2015 season.
 In August 2018, that lawsuit was dismissed, a new action was filed and ultimately settled.
 Kurz left for the IFL as Director of Business Development.
+Kurz now serves as general counsel for the new Arena Football One in 2025.